|

 most of the expenses and you move on.
 Then something more serious happens and

 costs are exploding.
-You need in-home care and services which are not covered by
+You find out that the in-home care and services you

-that you have worked your entire life for is slip sliding away.
+that you have worked your entire life for is slip-sliding away.

 Long term care